vhoc/react-ui-lib-template/README.md

-# React + Typescript + Storybook UI component library template
+# React + Typescript + Storybook
+##UI component library template

-This template provides a minimal setup with everything you need to start development for a React/Typescript UI component library with Storybook documentation.
+This template provides a minimal setup with everything you need to start developing a React/Typescript UI component library with Storybook documentation.

 Create a new repository and select "Create from template", the select this template repository.